 Some people might feel uncomfortable removing their hats.
 Maybe they have bald heads or something else.
 These people will apply for pre-check enrollment to get the Known Traveller Number.

 This is one reason to be able to walk through security without being asked to remove the hat.
 They won’t even spend ten minutes during screening.
-Although, they will still be asked to remove them if the officers feel that it’s possible to hide prohibited items in them.
+However, they will still be asked to remove them if the officers feel that it’s possible to hide prohibited items in them.

-Traveling by air is a good experience, but you might be put off by the heavy searching and screening at the airport.
-To avoid this, go for a pre-check enrollment.
 Not all airports have the precheck lane but you can maximize it when the airways you are about to board their planes have the lane that offers this service so that you won’t have to be delayed during screening.
-You can even go through the screening with your hats because you’ve been cleared beforehand.
-Your Known Traveler Number will keep you safe for five years and when it expires, you can get a new one.

-Leave a Comment
+Leave a Reply